Using content moderation as a trust facilitator

 - Define your content moderation approach.
 Make sure you automate as much as you can, but be cautious, so you don't lose quality.
 Automation levels increase over time, so don't rush it.
 Start with areas where you are sure you can achieve high accuracy.
 It might be helpful to reach out to third-party experts here to not have to take away resources from product development.

 - Decide which KPIs will allow you to ensure that your content moderation process is on track and helps your users to reach their goals.
-Then make sure you track your performance and act on the insights you gain.
+Then make sure you'll be able to measure your marketplace's success by tracking your performance and acting on the insights you gain.

 A complete content moderation strategy is, of course, a lot more complex, but if you cover the four points above, you are able to lay the foundation for trust for your platform as well as between the users on it.
 When you have built this foundation, you have overcome one of the biggest challenges of starting an online marketplace.